frankisinfotech/1UBank-Senior-Solutions-Architect-Task/README.md

 Note: Please create a branch on the repo and push changes to the branch.
       Deadline is 48 hours after receival of task.

-Kindly reach out if you seek further clarification.
+Kindly reach out to ogonna@istrategytech.com if you seek further clarification.

 Good luck!!